 Hook is a fantasy adventure film directed by Steven Spielberg and written by James V. Hart and Malia Scotch Marmo that was released in 1991.
 Robin Williams portrays Peter Pan/Peter Banning, Dustin Hoffman portrays Captain Hook, Julia Roberts portrays Tinker Bell, Bob Hoskins portrays Smee, Maggie Smith portrays Granny Wendy, Caroline Goodall portrays Moira Banning, and Charlie Korsmo portrays Jack Banning.
 The film is a sequel to J. M. Barrie’s 1911 novel Peter and Wendy, and it follows an adult Peter Pan who has lost touch with his youth.
 He has a wife and two children and is now known as Peter Banning, a successful business lawyer.
 Hook kidnaps Peter’s children, forcing Peter to return to Neverland and restore his youth in order to face his old foe.

-Peter Pan (Williams) has grown up to be a cut-throat merger and acquisitions lawyer, and is married to Wendy’s granddaughter.
-Captain Hook (Hoffman) kidnaps his children, and Peter returns to Never Land with Tinkerbell (Roberts).
-With the help of her and the Lost Boys, he must remember how to be Peter Pan again in order to save his children by battling with Captain Hook once again.
+Peter Pan (Williams) is now married to Wendy’s granddaughter and works as a ruthless merger and acquisitions lawyer.
+Peter returns to Never Land with Tinkerbell after Captain Hook (Hoffman) kidnaps his children (Roberts).
+He must recall how to be Peter Pan again with the help of her and the Lost Boys in order to save his children by defeating Captain Hook once more.